 Can Candan (Director/Producer, Turkey)

 Documentary Filmmaker and Academician.
 He completed his undergraduate and graduate studies in filmmaking and media arts in the USA (Hampshire College, 1992 and Temple University, 1999).
 His films Boycott Coke (1989), Exodus (1991), DuvarlarMauernWalls (2000), 3 Hours (2008) and My Child (2013) have been screened at universities, festivals, movie theaters and television channels, and have won awards.
 He has taught in the field of film and media arts at various universities and institutions in the USA until 2000, and in Turkey since then.
 Since 2007 he has been teaching at Bogazici University in Istanbul.
 The same year he became a founding member of docistanbul, the Center for Documentary Studies.

 Christian Bergmann (Producer, Germany)

-Political Scientist and Curator.
+Political Scientist, Curator & CEO.
 He completed his BA in European Studies at Maastricht University in the Netherlands, and his MA in Labour Policies and Globalization at the Global Labour University in Kassel/Berlin in Germany.
-Currently, he is a PhD student at the University of Kassel and an affiliated researcher at the Social Policy Forum at Bogazici University in Istanbul, writing his thesis is on “The Turkish Taxation System and Social Inequalities in Turkey”.
-He is also the initiator and curator of the exhibition project “77□13 – Political Art and Resistance in Turkey” that took place in July/August 2015 at the neue Gesellschaft für bildende Kunst (nGbK) in Berlin.
+He is the initiator and curator of the exhibition project “77□13 – Political Art and Resistance in Turkey” that took place in July/August 2015 at the neue Gesellschaft für bildende Kunst (nGbK) in Berlin.
 Currently, he is the Political Director and CEO of „Paul Open Search“, a search platform for political content.
-He works and lives in Istanbul.
+He works and lives in Berlin.

 Ayşe Çetinbaş (Producer, Turkey)